 When that is not an option, well, things get a little trickier.

-Brown rice flour combined with arrowroot starch and psyllium husk powder make for a gluten-free tortilla that has flavor and texture.
-Psyllium husk powder is a magic gluten impersonator, especially in baked goods like my bagel recipe, that lack eggs.
+Brown rice flour combined with arrowroot starch and psyllium husk powder makes for a gluten-free tortilla that has flavor and texture.

 For these gluten-free brown rice tortillas, here are the major ingredients you'll need: